Arjunssolanki/Project10-Custom-Object-Character-Recognition-OCR--on-AWS/README.md

   - pytesseract
   - streamlit

-#### You can install the required libraries using the following command: pip install -r requirements.txt
+#### Note: You can install the required libraries using the following command: pip install -r requirements.txt

 ### Getting Started
   - Clone the repository or download the code files.